flaviogp/time-tracking-dashboard-main/README.md

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- See the social media share links when they click the share icon
+- See hover states for all interactive elements on the page
+- Switch between viewing Daily, Weekly, and Monthly stats

 ## My process